The eighth European Social Fund (2014-2020)

-The current European Social Fund funding period, lasting through to 2020, is characterised by:
+The eighth European Social Fund funding period, lasting through to 2020, was characterised by:

 - close alignment with the European Growth and Employment Strategy "Europe 2020"